kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 - **cri-o**:
 CRI-O recently [added](https://github.com/cri-o/cri-o/pull/3944) support for user namespaces through a pod annotation.
-The extensions to make it work with the current CRI changes are small.
+The extensions to make it work with the CRI changes proposed here are small.
 - TODO(Mauricio): gVisor, katacontainers?

 containerd and cri-o will provide support for the 3 possible values of `userNamespaceMode`.